pymupdf/PyMuPDF-Optional-Material/docs/widget.rst

     .. attribute:: text_color

-       A list of **3 floats** defining the text color as an RGB value.
+       A list of **1, 3 or 4 floats** defining the text color.
 Default value is black (`[0, 0, 0]`).

     .. attribute:: text_font

        A string defining the font to be used.
-Default value is ``"Helv"``.
+Default and replacement for invalid values is ``"Helv"``.
 For valid font reference names see the table below.
-If you specify an invalid value, the default ``"Helv"`` will be used.

     .. attribute:: text_fontsize

        A float defining the text fontsize.
 Default value is zero, which causes PDF viewer software to dynamically choose a size suitable for the annotation's rectangle and text amount.

-    .. note:: The attributes :attr:`text_color`, :attr:`text_font` and :attr:`text_fontsize` are only used when adding or updating a field and lose its meaning thereafter.
-To indicate this, they are set to ``None`` in :attr:`Annot.widget` (which returns all available information of a form field).
-To see which values are in actual use for a field, look at :attr:`text_da` below.
+    .. note:: When adding or updating a field, the attributes :attr:`text_color`, :attr:`text_font` and :attr:`text_fontsize` are used to create the :attr:`text_da` string below.
+Only this value will actually be used to control the widget's text properties.

     .. attribute:: text_maxlen